The fourth community survey is now closed. Thank you for participating!

 Provides a tool for focusing and prioritizing initiatives over the next 3-5 years.

-Aims to communicate progress on achieving measureable outcomes to all stakeholders.
+Aims to communicate progress on achieving measurable outcomes to all stakeholders.

-NOTE: The content presented below is a proposed plan.
-This plan is subject to change following community feedback and direction from the Board of Supervisors.
+NOTE: This plan is subject to change following community feedback and direction from the Board of Supervisors.
+It's anticipated the Board will adopt a final plan in October 2021.

 Note from County Executive Bryan Hill